THE HUNGER GAMES

 But then The Hunger Games is a film that falls short of truly pushing its characters anywhere.
 Katniss Everdeen is a strong and ethical heroine but the film seems unable to reconcile its sympathies for her with the scenario that it pushes her into where she must participate in the murder of other youths.
 At no point is she ever placed in a situation where she must confront the moral actuality of this.
 She never has to make the decision of picking up a weapon to deliberately kill another youth or else not doing so and allowing herself to be killed.
 We do see her kill throughout but it is always in self-defence against someone who has attacked first or to protect others who are in danger but never anywhere does she have to make the choice of whether or not to cold-bloodedly kill.
 This soft-pedalling of the moral reality of the situation she is in, in providing its heroine with only justified opportunities to kill, makes The Hunger Games the case of a film that creates a brutal life-or-death situation but walks away from ever having its heroine have to confront what this would no doubt entail.

 Everybody, with the exception of Gary Ross, returned in the sequels The Hunger Games: Catching Fire (2013), The Hunger Games: Mockingjay Part 1 (2014) and The Hunger Games: Mockingjay Part 2 (2015), which built the fairly light original out into a story of revolution.
-The Hunger Games was parodied in The Starving Games (2013).
+The Hunger Games was parodied in The Starving Games (2013) and The Hungover Games (2014).

 (Nominee for Best Actress (Jennifer Lawrence) at this sites Best of 2012 Awards).